Kenneth T. Jackson: Education and career

-Jackson, a University of Memphis graduate (B.A., 1961) and University of Chicago alum (M.A., 1963; Ph.D., 1966), served three years in the United States Air Force, before joining Columbia as an assistant professor in 1968.
+Jackson, a graduate of the University of Memphis (B.A., 1961) and the University of Chicago (M.A., 1963; Ph.D., 1966), served three years in the United States Air Force, before joining Columbia as an assistant professor in 1968.
 At Columbia, he taught courses in urban, social, and military history, advancing to associate professor in 1971, professor in 1976, and Andrew W. Mellon Professor in 1987.
 He assumed the Barzun Professorship in 1990.
 In 1989, he was honored as Teacher of the Year by college students, receiving their 28th annual Mark Van Doren Award for "humanity, devotion to truth, and inspiring leadership".
 Columbia President George Rupp appointed him Co-Chairman of the University's 250th-anniversary commemoration in 1996.
 He received the annual Great Teacher Award from the Society of Columbia Graduates in 1999 and was honored as New York State Scholar of the Year by the New York Council in 2001.
 In November 2016, President Lee Bollinger granted him Columbia University's highest honor, the Alexander Hamilton Medal, during a black-tie dinner in Low Memorial Library.
 He retired from Columbia in 2020.
 Furthermore, he has served as a Fulbright Lecturer in Germany, Australia, and Japan, and as a visiting professor at Princeton, UCLA, and the George Washington University.

 An advocate of history as the core of social studies, Jackson chaired the Bradley Commission on History in Schools from 1987 to 1990, aiming to enhance history teaching in America's elementary and secondary institutions.
 Subsequently, he founded and served as the inaugural chairman of the National Council for History Education, an organization with a similar mission.
 Additionally, he directed seven National Endowment for the Humanities Summer Seminars for high school or college instructors and ten intensive summer programs for the Gilder-Lehrman Institute for American History.
 He also served on the New York State Social Studies Syllabus Review Committee in 1990 and the National Council for History Standards between 1992 and 1996.
 Alongside these roles, he served as the president of the Urban History Association (1994-1995), the Society of American Historians (1998-2000), the Organization of American Historians (2000-2001), the New York Historical Society (2001-2004), and the New York Academy of History (2014-2023).